 AS SEEN ON

-Shontavia’s work has been featured numerous times in media outlets, including in TIME, the Washington Post, Newsweek, Fortune, the LA Times, and others.
-She speaks and teaches on topics related to intellectual property law, internet culture, and pop culture across the U.S. and around the world.
-Shontavia has been named one of the top 40 young lawyers in the U.S. by the American Bar Association, one of 42 lawyers under 40 by the National Bar Association and IMPACT, and one of 200 Black Women in Tech to Follow on Twitter.
+Shontavia speaks and teaches on topics related to intellectual property law, entrepreneurship, and pop culture across the U.S. and around the world.
+She has been named one of the top 40 young lawyers in the U.S. by the American Bar Association, one of 42 lawyers under 40 by the National Bar Association and IMPACT, and one of 200 Black Women in Tech to Follow on Twitter.

 Watch Shontavia at TEDxAtlanta 2019

 Exploring the links between memes, science and culture, my TEDx talk provides the little-known history of memetic science, explores some of the internet’s most viral moments (was that dress black&blue or gold&white?), and ultimately concludes that memes are probably controlling us all.

 Shontavia was magical at the First Annual Patent Bootcamp for Women and Minorities in STEM.

 She was an intelligent, energetic and entertaining speaker who connected the complex topic of patent law to dynamic examples from popular culture that the audience could relate to.

 She commanded the attention of the entire audience and kept them captivated the entire time.
 I can’t say enough good things about Shontavia–I highly recommend her to any group!
 I’m already planning to invite her back to speak again next year.